chentoast/blog/_posts/2019-2-01-ExponentialFamilies.md

 $$ = \mathbb{E}(T(x)T(x)^{T}) - \mathbb{E}(T(x))\mathbb{E}(T(x))^{T} = Var(T(x)) $$

-I guess since the second derivative is the variance instead of the second moment, it should technically be called a cumulant generating function instead.
-This property of exponential families was always one of the most bizzare to me, since I always found it weird how some throwaway normalizing term could generate moments like that.

 ## Inference

-Arguably, the most important property of exponential families are how nicely they play with inference, and are a big reason why they are studied so much.
+Arguably, the most important property of exponential families are how nicely they play with inference.
 Lets start by looking at a frequentist MLE for the natural parameters.
 First, lets look at the distribution of the data.

 $$p(\mathbf{x} |\eta) = \prod_{i=1}^{N} h(x_{i}) = \prod_{i=1}^{N}h(x_{i}) exp(\eta^{T}(\sum_{i=1}^{N}T(x_{i})) - NA(\eta)) $$

-Thus, we can see that the joint distribution of our data, is also an exponential family distribution, which is nice property 1.
+Thus, we can see that the joint distribution of our data, is also an exponential family distribution with updated sufficient statistics.
 Lets go ahead and take the log of this, to derive our log likelihood

 $$ l(\eta) = \sum_{i=1}^{N} h(x_{i}) + \eta^{T}\sum_{i=1}^{N}T(x_{i}) - NA(\eta) $$